 • To discovery and new music.

 All great music — from classic to newly so to not yet so — bears intrepid exploration.
-This is the guiding principle behind our signature curated concert format.
+This is the guiding principle behind our signature curated concert format, in which we connect audiences to the repertoire by helping the music tell its story.

 Our popular Masterpiece Discovery series, hosted by KUSC 91.5 FM DJ Brian Lauritzen, delves even deeper into the questions we explore at all of our curated concerts by focusing on one specific masterwork at a time.